amitkulkarni-github/fs-hackathon-grp2-springboot/MNRC_Sales_Forecasting-master/README.md

 How to Use
 ---

-In order to use this service for forecasting data we need to input the below payload.
+In order to use this service for forecasting data we need to input the below payload for endpoint /forecast.

 {
   "channelId": "string",